MTCO1/Mexican-Trade-Co/README.md

 # Mexican-Trade-Co
-Specialist in Impor and Export
+Specialist in Import and Export Company